bhsuarez/BrianSuarez_Assignment1/README.md

 ### Problem 3: Reverse.java

-* Write a function called ReverseString() that takes one argument You may assume that the argument is a string.
-* Return the a string with all of the characters in reverse order.
+* Prompts for a string and prints the string in reverse order.
-* For example: the string "reverse" will return "esrever".
-  * What happens if null is passed in as an argument?
-How can we prevent problems caused by null or undefined?

 ### Problem 4: Unique.java